 Kitigànensag, Algonquin for “little gardens,” is a student-run project that promotes local, organic food production, education and community building.
 It is a space where members of the Carleton community come together to grow and enjoy healthy, socially just, and sustainable food.

 The garden is located at the southeast corner of the Nesbitt building, beside the River field (where the GSA softball league is held).
 Garden plots are free, and two are wheelchair accessible.
 Applications for plots are open to all members of the Carleton community, with preference going to graduate students.
 Gardening season normally begins in April and runs until November.

 The Graduate Students’ Association works within an anti-oppression framework and fosters an open and inclusive environment.
 We acknowledge that Carleton University is located on unceded and unsurrendered Algonquin territory, and appreciate the support from the aboriginal community and the efforts of the elders who collectively agreed to find an appropriate name.
 This name demonstrates that as a community, our vision of student food sovereignty involves solidarity with the struggle for Indigenous sovereignty.

-- Every tool you need should be located here, there is also many tomato cages, fencing and posts available for members.
+- Every tool you need should be located here, there is also many tomato cages, fences and posts available for members.

 - If you borrow a tool, make sure yo put it back.
 Small tools can easily be forgoten in your plot.

 - Make sure to lock the shed door when you are done!